rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 data Free f a = MkFree (f (Free f a)) | Pure a
 ```

-I decided to dedicate a full summer to learning this line and it took me longer than that.
+I decided to dedicate a full summer to learning this line and it ended up taking longer than that.
 There is actually quite a bit to learn here!
 For example, how does it relate to this line (looks very similar, just replace `Free` with `Fix` and drop one constructor):

 ```Haskell
 newtype Fix f a = MkFix (f (Fix f a))
 ```

-Or, what does _free_ mean and can other things than monads be _free_?
+Or, what does _free_ mean, and can other things than monads be _free_?
 Can `Free`-s with different `f`-s be combined?
 If so are there easier and harder ways of combining them.
 What is _freer_?
 Also, how do I use it?
 What are the available libraries (there were not that many back then)?
 How to I use it DIY style?

 Effect systems are a very powerful programming tool, they can add a lot of structure and cognitive simplicity[^effect] to the code.
 I use 2 of them at work, one of them we maintain.